JustOneMoreBlock/db-cluster-convertor/README.md

-# whmcs-cluster-convertor
+# db-cluster-convertor
-Convert your production WHMCS database to use InnoDB and have PRIMARY KEYS for sole purpose of master-replication.
+Convert your production database to use InnoDB and have PRIMARY KEYS for sole purpose of master-replication.

 YES, I could easily `DEFINE` things manually, however with changes to WHMCS, Addons the ideal goal is to complete a backwards compatiable all-one-convertor that wouldn't require too many updates.